openshift/enhancements/enhancements/installer/connected-assisted-installer.md

 processes and infrastructure management tools instead of replacing them.

+There was some question about whether this story was relevant.

 #### Story 4

 As a cluster hardware administrator, I want to enable power control